Alexsandrrh/everdot/README.md

 ### Find

-The parameter is made to extend the data of your object.
+This parameter will help to find information on different criteria (Keys)

 ###### Example